Remyberry/RemyBerry/README.md

 * 🌱 I’m currently learning **Workflow Automation** and building my **portfolio**.
 My goal is to use this skill to build my personal automation like **job search and job application**.
 * 💬 Ask me about **Web Development, Android App Development, AI, Workflow Automation**.
 I'm particularly enthusiastic about **using Python libraries like OpenCV with AI models** and **web crawling/scraping into data presentation**.
-* 📫 How to reach me: The best way to get in touch is by **[email](jerrymarsantos16@gmail.com)**.
-I'm always open to discussing new opportunities or collaborating on interesting projects.
 * ⚡ Fun fact: **I spent my Senior High School in AMA Computer Learning Center**!